Macaron: Controlled, Human-Written Benchmark for Multilingual and Multicultural Reasoning via Template-Filling: Related Work

 \paragraph{Reasoning and diagnostic evaluation.}English-first benchmarks cover commonsense and plausibility reasoning (HellaSwag, WinoGrande, ARC, CROW) \citep{zellers2019hellaswagmachinereallyfinish,sakaguchi2019winograndeadversarialwinogradschema,clark2018arc,ismayilzada2023crow} and exam-style reasoning (BIG-bench, MMLU, MMLU-Pro) \citep{srivastava2022bigbench,mmlu,mmlupro}, with harder diagnostic subsets such as BBH \citep{BBH}.
 Controlled-structure datasets such as bAbI and CLUTRR \citep{bAbI,clutrr} motivate template-controlled evaluation.
 While these resources provide strong reasoning diagnostics, they are not designed to evaluate reasoning under culturally grounded premises.

 \paragraph{Translation-parallel multilingual evaluation.}A common multilingual strategy is to translate English-source datasets to many languages, enabling controlled cross-lingual comparison but inheriting source framing and assumptions.
 Examples include XNLI \citep{conneau2018xnli}, XCOPA \citep{ponti2020xcopa}, XQuAD \citep{artetxe2019xquad}, and X--CSR \citep{lin2021common}.
+Global-MMLU and MMLU-ProX expand exam-style evaluation across languages and scripts while keeping instances parallel \citep{globalmmlu,mmluprox}.
+M3Exam extends this to a multilingual, multimodal, multilevel setting using real exam questions from multiple countries \citep{zhang2023m3exammultilingualmultimodalmultilevel}, but like other translation-parallel benchmarks it does not systematically control reasoning type or pair English and local-language items over identical cultural scenarios.

-Global-MMLU and MMLU-ProX expand exam-style evaluation across languages and scripts while keeping instances parallel \citep{globalmmlu,mmluprox}. \paragraph{Culture-grounded and regional benchmarks.} Regional-sourcing benchmarks such as INCLUDE and MILU draw from local exams or region-specific materials \citep{romanou2025include,verma2024milu}.
+\paragraph{Culture-grounded and regional benchmarks.} Regional-sourcing benchmarks such as INCLUDE and MILU draw from local exams or region-specific materials \citep{romanou2025include,verma2024milu}.
 Culture-first and native-query resources such as CulturalBench, BLEnD, ArabCulture, and NativQA/MultiNativQA emphasize locally salient content \citep{chiu2025culturalbench,myung2024blend,sadallah2025arabculture,hasan2025nativqa}.
 NormAd is complementary for norm and etiquette judgments, but it is not a bilingual, scenario-aligned reasoning test \citep{normad2024}.
-MultiNRC adds explicit reasoning categories alongside native-authored questions, but covers fewer languages and does not systematically cross reasoning types with cultural domains at scale \citep{fabbri2025multinrcchallengingnativemultilingual}.
+MultiNRC adds explicit reasoning categories alongside native-authored questions, but covers fewer languages and does not systematically cross reasoning types with cultural domains at scale \citep{fabbri2025multinrcchallengingnativemultilingual}. \citet{notequal} show that multilingual capability and cultural alignment are distinct dimensions in LLMs, motivating benchmarks that explicitly separate the two, a goal our template-first design directly addresses. \citet{veselovsky2025localizedculturalknowledgeconserved} show from an interpretability perspective that localized cultural knowledge is internally represented and controllable in LLMs, providing a complementary mechanistic view to our behavioral evaluation.

+\paragraph{Disentangling language and culture.} Closest in motivation to ours, \citet{ying2025disentanglinglanguagecultureevaluating} propose a post-hoc framework for decomposing model scores along linguistic and cultural axes, but applied to pre-existing datasets, whereas Macaron enforces this separation by construction through native-annotated, scenario-aligned bilingual items.

 Table~\ref{tab:rw_compare} compares our benchmark with previous work.
-Our work differs by providing a reasoning-based benchmark that requires reasoning capabilities in addition to cultural knowledge.
-Additionally, we carefully hand-craft templates to ensure standardized questions and more controlled difficulty.
+Macaron is the only benchmark to simultaneously satisfy all seven properties: culture-grounded, native-authored, bilingual-aligned, template-based, with a reasoning taxonomy, a culture taxonomy, and their joint coverage at the item level.